rems-project/cn-tutorial/docs/getting-started/tutorials/lists.md

 ### Merge sort

-{{ todo(" BCP: This could use a gentler explanation (probably in pieces) We've heard from more than one reader that this example is particularly hard to digest without some additional help") }}
+{{ todo(" BCP: This could use a gentler explanation (probably broken in pieces) We've heard from more than one reader that this example is particularly hard to digest without some additional help") }}

 Finally, here is a slightly tricky in-place version of merge sort that